-- Consider the extent to which any evidence is available that has not been mentioned on the complaint form - o Establish the complainant's view as to witnesses who might need to be interviewed; - Establish what would provide for the complainant an acceptable resolution to the complaint; - Establish whether there is any pressing reason for the matter to be investigated more quickly than the published timescale allows for; - Discuss with the complainant whether there is anything that might help resolve matters outside the complaints procedure, for example, alternative dispute resolution methods. - 2.9 The key elements of the Chair's investigation are likely to include: - Achievement of a shared understanding with the complainant of the nature of the complaint and of what it is that remains unresolved; - Establishing what has happened and who was involved; - o Interviews and/or written statements from those adults and children whose information and views, in the opinion of the Chair of Governors, need to be taken into account; although the final decision of whom to interview rests with the Chair, it is expected that the voice of affected children will be heard and be given sufficient weight. - Sensitivity and thoroughness when conducting interviews; - A detailed report that will provide a clear record that will be helpful for any subsequent review; - A clear analysis of the information and conclusions reached; - An authoritative outcome that is based on the evidence and does not merely state acceptance of evidence; - Recommendations to resolve the complaint.
+- Consider the extent to which any evidence is available that has not been mentioned on the complaint form; - Establish the complainant's view as to witnesses who might need to be interviewed; - Establish what would provide for the complainant an acceptable resolution to the complaint; - Establish whether there is any pressing reason for the matter to be investigated more quickly than the published timescale allows for; - Discuss with the complainant whether there is anything that might help resolve matters outside the complaints procedure, for example, alternative dispute resolution methods. - 2.9 Complainants must make sure they do not covertly record any conversations about complaints and they should make sure they obtain informed consent from all parties present before recording conversations or meetings. - 2.9 The key elements of the Chair's investigation are likely to include: - Achievement of a shared understanding with the complainant of the nature of the complaint and of what it is that remains unresolved; - Establishing what has happened and who was involved; - Interviews and/or written statements from those adults and children whose information and views, in the opinion of the Chair of Governors, need to be taken into account; although the final decision of whom to interview rests with the Chair, it is expected that the voice of affected children will be appropriately heard and be given sufficient weight; - Sensitivity and thoroughness when conducting interviews; - A detailed report that will provide a clear record that will be helpful for any subsequent review; - A clear analysis of the information and conclusions reached; - An authoritative outcome that is based on the evidence and does not merely state acceptance of evidence; - Recommendations to resolve the complaint. - The conclusions and the reasons for decision making should be communicated in writing to the complainant and any relevant person complained about.